Gamocosm/Gamocosm/README.md

 Gamocosm
 ========

-## Update as of Microsoft buying Mojang
-Whelp, well 6+ months of effort possibly down the drain.
-This is in limbo until Microsoft's plans for Minecraft are clear... don't even know if they'll allow public servers

 Gamocosm makes it easy to run cloud Minecraft servers.
 Digital Ocean is used as the backend/hosting service, due to cost, reliability, and accessibility.
 Gamocosm works well for friends who play together, but not 24/7.
 Running a server 14 hours a week (2 hours every day) may cost 40 cents a month, instead of $5.

 ### Minecraft Server Wrapper
-The [Minecraft Server Wrapper][4] (for lack of a better name) is a Python webserver written with Flask.
+The [Minecraft Server Wrapper][4] (for lack of a better name) is a light python webserver.
-It provides an HTTP API for starting and stopping Minecraft servers, and a few other misc. actions.
+It provides an HTTP API for starting and stopping Minecraft servers, downloading the world, etc.
 Please check it out and help improve it too!

 ### Contributing